The Five Fox Festival in Japan

 The Five Fox Festival in Japan (stylized as THE FIVE FOX FESTIVAL in JAPAN) was a Japanese concert tour by Japanese band Babymetal.
-The tour ran from July 18, 2017 to October 15, 2017, taking place in Japan, and commenced after the band served a series of opening acts for various bands from 2016 to 2017.
+The tour ran from July 18, 2017 to October 15, 2017, taking place in Japan, commencing after the band returned from international touring where they were the opening acts for various bands from 2016 to 2017.

 Background

 After the conclusion of the Babymetal World Tour 2016: Legend Metal Resistance, the band supported Red Hot Chili Peppers, Metallica, Guns N' Roses, and Korn on their world tours as an opening act for several of their shows.
 On June 16, 2017, the band performed in a standalone headlining show in Los Angeles, to an audience of 4,000 people at The Palladium, where they debuted the live performance of the international exclusive song "From Dusk Till Dawn".

-The tour has been subtitled in the band's lore as Metal Resistance Episode V. The first tour dates were announced on April 2, 2017 with shows subtitled Black Fox Festival, Red Fox Festival, Gold Fox Festival, Silver Fox Festival, and White Fox Festival, each with their requirements for attendance.
+The tour has been subtitled in the band's lore as Metal Resistance Episode V. The first tour dates were announced on April 2, 2017 with shows named Black Fox Festival, Red Fox Festival, Gold Fox Festival, Silver Fox Festival, and White Fox Festival, each with separate requirements for attendance.
 Tickets were made available for pre-sale to "The One" members on April 1, 2017 and to Japanese audiences April 12, 2017.
-For international audiences, they were given out in a lottery from April 29 to May 9, 2017.
-On May 29, 2017, in response to tickets for the tour selling out, the band confirmed another leg, titled Big Fox Festival in Japan (stylized as BIG FOX FESTIVAL in JAPAN), adding four more shows.
+For international audiences, tickets were awarded in a lottery from April 29 to May 9, 2017.
+On May 29, 2017, in response to tickets for the tour selling out, the band confirmed an additional four shows, titled Big Fox Festival in Japan (stylized as BIG FOX FESTIVAL in JAPAN).
 Tickets were made available to international audiences for presale on July 20, 2017, and via lottery on July 28, 2017 (with winners announced the following day).

-The first performances of the tour running from July 18 to July 20, 2017 were located at Akasaka Blitz, the same venue where Legend "D" was held over four years ago.
+The first performances of the tour, running from July 18 to July 20, 2017, were located at Akasaka Blitz, the same venue where Legend "D" was held four years prior.
 During the tour, the band also took part in Summer Sonic Festival in Osaka and Tokyo on August 19 and 20, respectively.

-When asked for the reason for starting the tour, Su-metal explained that they set those events in music clubs to be able to see their fans up close, and Moametal said that she had wanted to perform in front of different audiences.
+When asked for the reason for starting the tour, Su-metal explained they set those events in music clubs to be able to see their fans up close, and Moametal said that she had wanted to perform in front of different audiences.

-The Big Fox Festival October 15, 2017 was the last show of the tour.
-It was also the last of couple of others.
-As it was the last time the Real Kami band was allowed to do solo intros (Last one being performed before the song "Yava").
-A couple of years later, the "economy version" Kami band (overseas fill ins) did a token intro for the song "Kagarou".
-Mainly, this show was the last time that Yui performed with Babymetal.
-It would not be until almost exactly a year later they would announce her departure.
-Yui has never been seen in public since.
+The Big Fox Festival on October 15, 2017 was the last show with Yuimetal as a member of the band, she would be absent starting with Legend S prior to leaving the band for health reasons nearly a year later.